FloRul/mcn_load_test/README.md

 - `WEBSOCKET_URL`: The WebSocket URL to test (default: `wss://${DNS}/socket`)
 - `ORIGIN`: The origin for the WebSocket connection (default: `https://${DNS}`)
 - `CONNECTIONS`: The number of concurrent connections (default: 20)
-- `OUTPUT_FOLDER`: The folder where the results zip file will be placed

 ## Understanding the Results